yyLeaves/Anomaly-Detection/README.md

 - Supply the directory that contains the raw anomaly maps (`--anomaly-dir`) and the body-mask tree (`--body-mask-dir`).
 - `--path-replace` rewrites path components when body masks live in a sibling folder (e.g. replace `img` with `bodymask`).
 Pass it multiple times if you need several substitutions.
 - The script preserves the relative layout while writing masked maps to `--output-dir`.
 By default it stops if a body mask is missing; add `--skip-missing` to emit warnings instead.
+- Provide `--image-dir` (and optional `--image-replace`) together with `--comparison-dir` to generate side-by-side panels showing the original image, the raw anomaly map, and the masked anomaly map using the chosen colormap.

 ## Notes